-NYS Fair Alternate Care Facility
+NYS Fair Infirmary Facility

-The State Fair Emergency Services Facility is a unique endeavor in the country.
+The New York State Fair Emergency Services Facility is a unique endeavor in the country.
 Other states have begun to look to our facility for assistance and guidance in developing similar structures.
 Thus, we have been able to be a national leader in this effort.